Bayesian or frequentist: which approach is better for AB testing?

 Another key benefit is that there are fewer constraints to Bayesian AB testing.
 Although it's always recommended to run the test for at least one week, users can stop the test as soon as they believe the results are safe and conclusive enough to make a decision.
 For example, if there are many sessions and conversions in a day, it might be possible to estimate with high confidence which variant is the best after a single day.

-The Frequentist Approach
+The Frequentist approach

 Frequentist inference is a method developed in the 20th century that grew to be the dominant statistical paradigm, widely used in experimental science.
 It is a statistically sound approach with valid results, but it presents limitations that aren't attractive in AB testing.